-While the best PDF editors offer a full array of features, free software — even the best free PDF editors — take a more scaled-back approach.
+While the best PDF editors offer a full array of features, free versions take a more scaled-back approach.
 In many cases, free PDF editors tend to be limited editions of applications and are designed to get you to upgrade for the full set of features.
 But for some users, a free app can offer enough in the way of basic PDF-editing features, particularly if you just need to make minor changes or add annotations to any document you receive.

 1. PDF Candy